tgraupmann/UnityWebGLSpeech/README.md

 # UnityWebGLSpeech
-Unity WebGL Package for Speech Detection and Synthesis.
+The Unity `WebGL Speech` package combines speech detection and speech synthesis.

-The `WebGL Speech package` is available in the [Unity Asset Store](https://assetstore.unity.com/packages/tools/audio/webgl-speech-105831).
+The `WebGL Speech` package is available in the [Unity Asset Store](https://assetstore.unity.com/packages/tools/audio/webgl-speech-105831).
 [Online documentation](https://github.com/tgraupmann/UnityWebGLSpeech) is available.

 # See Also